 The zone of proximal development

-One of the cornerstones of the instructional scaffolding theory is the zone of proximal development (ZPD) developed by Vygotsky (Ellis, Worthington 1994) through the sociocultural learning theory.
+One of the cornerstones of this type of instructional strategies is the zone of proximal development (ZPD) developed by Vygotsky (Ellis, Worthington 1994) through the sociocultural learning theory.
 To put it simply, ZPD is a field between what the student can do on their own and what they can achieve with the support of proper instruction.
-ZPD stems from a conviction, that development takes place where students’ exiting knowledge provides the footing for the introduction of the new subject but needs monitoring and assistance in proceeding to the next stage.
+ZPD stems from a conviction, that intellectual development takes place where students’ exiting knowledge provides the footing for the introduction of the new subject but needs monitoring and assistance in proceeding to the next stage.
 Learners obtain new skills through the expansion of the existing ones – much like in a snowball effect.
 A simple example of using ZPD would be, that to learn addition, children must first get to know the numbers, then their incremental character.

 From theory to practice